ArmandoWilliam/flask-quiz/README.md

 # flask-quiz
-This i a simple quiz about AI related topic, build with a Python backend coded using Flask
+This is a simple quiz about AI related topic, build with a Python backend coded using Flask